 It marked the school's first appearance in the NCAA Tournament.
-He was part of a staff at CCSU that recorded three straight winning seasons including the 25-6 campaign which set a new Northeast Conference record for victories in a single season.
+He was part of a staff at CCSU that recorded three straight winning seasons, including the 25-6 campaign which set a new Northeast Conference record for victories in a single season.

-He was also instrumental in recruiting three players who won Northeast Conference Player of the Year awards in 2000, 2001 and 2004 including CCSU's first-ever NBA draft pick, Corsley Edwards.
-Seven of his recruits went on to earn all-conference recognition and he helped the 1999-00 team earn the highest G.P.A. in the school's Division I history.
+He also was instrumental in recruiting three players who won Northeast Conference Player of the Year awards in 2000, 2001 and 2004, including CCSU's first-ever NBA draft pick, Corsley Edwards.
+Seven of his recruits went on to earn all-conference recognition and he helped the 1999-00 team earn the highest GPA in the school's Division I history.

-A 1990 graduate of the University of Connecticut, Pikiell was a point guard, two-year captain and four-year letterwinner for the Huskies from 1987-91.
+A 1990 graduate of the University of Connecticut, Pikiell was a two-year captain and four-year letterwinner for the Huskies from 1987-91.
 UConn won its first Big East title and advanced to the Elite Eight and Sweet 16 during the two years that Pikiell captained the Huskies.
 He played in 106 career games and averaged 8.2 points a game as a freshman.
 In 1991, Pikiell was given the UConn Club Senior Athlete Award for outstanding contributions to UConn athletics.
 He graduated from Connecticut with a bachelor's degree in finance.

-After graduation, he stayed on as an assistant coach at Connecticut under head coach Jim Calhoun in 1991-92.
+After graduation, he stayed on as an assistant coach at Connecticut under Jim Calhoun in 1991-92.
 After one season with the New Haven Skyhawks of the USBL (1992) Pikiell spent three years as an assistant at Yale (1992-95).
 He then moved on to take over as interim head coach at Wesleyan, a Division III school in Middletown, Conn. for one year.
-Then, his former coach and colleague Howie Dickerman became the head coach at Central Connecticut State University and hired Pikiell as an assistant coach.
+Then, his former coach and colleague Howie Dickenman became the head coach at Central Connecticut State University and hired Pikiell as an assistant coach.

 Pikiell enjoyed a storied career at St. Paul's High School in Bristol, Conn.
-The three-time all-state selection had his former No. 21 jersey retired after a career in which he ranks among the all-time leaders in points scored, assists and steals.
+The three-time all-state selection had his former No. 21 jersey retired after a career in which he ranks among the all-time leaders in points, assists and steals.
 He was inducted into Bristol's Hall of Fame in 2006.